 They are useful for discovering patterns in GTO strategy, allowing for simplifying strategic decisions to implement in your overall postflop game plan.

 Completing the study of this button vs big blind spot is left as an exercise for the reader.
+There's no substitute for putting in the hours in the lab.
+This is where edges are gained!

+To finish off, we would repeat the process for key OOP strategy stats.
 At this point, you should have a solid overview of IP betting frequencies and sizings and expected OOP responses on different flop types.

 There's a lot to take in, so it is important to take notes as you work through the process.
+Once done, summarize your findings into the key takeaways for the spot for both IP and OOP.

 To sharpen and fix your knowledge so that it becomes second nature in game, it is recommended to test yourself regularly.